Semiparametric inference for impulse response functions using double/debiased machine learning: Estimation

-with $V^{(h)}_0$ as in Theorem \ref{thm:oracle}. \end{theorem} Note that while Theorem \ref{thm:variance} is formulated in terms of a specific weight function $w(s,m)$, as in \cite{Newey1987}, the variance estimator is consistent for any weight function additionally satisfying for each $s$ that $\lim_{m(T)\to\infty} w(s,m_T)=1$ and $|w(s,m_T)| < \infty$.
+with measure $\mathcal{P}$. \end{theorem} Note that while Theorem \ref{thm:variance} is formulated in terms of a specific weight function $w(s,m)$, as in \cite{Newey1987}, the variance estimator is consistent for any weight function additionally satisfying for each $s$ that $\lim_{m(T)\to\infty} w(s,m_T)=1$ and $|w(s,m_T)| < \infty$.
 Using the estimators in Theorems \ref{thm:ate_single} and \ref{thm:variance}, inference can be conducted by constructing level-$\alpha$ confidence bounds for $\theta_0^{(h)}$ as

 where $\Phi^{-1}(\cdot)$ represents the inverse cumulative distribution function of the standard normal distribution.